hernoX/poliline/README.md

 # poliline

-Find out is a point in found is a poliline segment
+Find out if a point in found is a poliline segment